 1. Trading on Material Nonpublic Information.
-No Insider shall engage in any transaction involving a purchase or sale of the Company's securities, including any offer to purchase or offer to sell or gift, during any period commencing with the time that he or she first receives Material Nonpublic Information concerning the Company, and ending at the close of business on the second $(2^{nd})$ Trading Day (as defined herein) following the date of public disclosure of that information, or at such time as such nonpublic information is no longer material.
+No Insider shall engage in any transaction involving a purchase or sale of the Company's securities, including any offer to purchase or offer to sell or gift or other disposition of the Company's securities, during any period commencing with the time that he or she first receives Material Nonpublic Information concerning the Company, and ending at the close of business on the second (2^{nd}) Trading Day (as defined herein) following the date of public disclosure of that information, or at such time as such nonpublic information is no longer material.
 As used herein, the term "Trading Day" shall mean a day on which the Nasdaq Capital Market is open for trading.